AdobeDocs/journey-optimizer.en/help/using/configuration/ip-warmup-plan.md

     ![](assets/ip-warmup-plan-details.png)

-1. Select the [surface](channel-surfaces.md) that you want to warm up.
-Only marketing surfaces are available for selection.
+1. Select the [configuration](channel-surfaces.md) that you want to warm up.
+Only marketing configurations are available for selection.
 [Learn more on email type](../email/email-settings.md#email-type)

     >[!NOTE]
     >
-    >The campaigns you want to associate with your IP warmup plan must use the same surface.
+    >The campaigns you want to associate with your IP warmup plan must use the same configuration.
 [Learn how to create an IP warmup campaign](ip-warmup-campaign.md)

 1. Upload the Excel file containing your IP warmup plan.
 [Learn more](#prepare-file)